Zero Waste Stores: Today’s Shopping is Tomorrow’s Hope

 Even figures cannot argue with that.
-In 2018, statistics shows that every U.S. household spent an average of $1,536 on Christmas holiday, which contributed to the milestone of holiday retail sales surpassing $1 trillion, from only $842.37 million in 2014.
-This year (2019), it was even predicted that the numbers will continue to rise and enjoy its momentum.
-Now here’s the question.
-Is this something of our concern?
+In 2018, statistics show that every U.S. household spent an average of $1,536 on the Christmas holiday which contributed to the milestone of holiday retail sales surpassing $1 trillion, from only $842.37 million in 2014.
+In 2019, it was even predicted that the numbers will continue to rise and enjoy their momentum.
+Now here’s the question, is this something of our concern?

-The answer is yes.
+The answer is YES.
 The United States Environmental Protection Agency (EPA) categorized plastics as a rapidly growing municipal solid waste (MSW).
-In 2017, U.S. has accumulated millions of tons of plastics where 75.8% of which goes to landfills (and oceans, too).
-The sad news is this: 14 million tons of it are from containers and packaging category.
-Which, in general, are from the products we buy from stores—physical or virtual.
+In 2017, the U.S. has accumulated millions of tons of plastics where 75.8% of which goes to landfills (and oceans too).
+The sad news is that 14 million tons of it is from containers and packaging categories which in general are from the products we buy from stores may it be physical or virtual.

 Zero Waste Stores: A Growing Phenomenon

-It was in 2007 when the first zero waste supermarket, Unpacked, opened in London.
-But it was only in 2018 when it became a serious global campaign.
-The catalyst for this significant, and probably one of the biggest moves to protect the environment, is the rising stress on waste management issues from plastics that suffocate our animal species, and straws that poison our sea creatures.
+It was in 2007 when the first zero waste supermarket opened in London.
+But, it was only in 2018 when it became a serious global campaign.
+The catalyst for this significant and probably one of the biggest moves to protect the environment is the rising stress on waste management issues from plastics that suffocate animals and other species, and straws that poison our sea creatures.
 From that year on, many stores surged with one aim—end packaging wastes.

 Online vs Brick and Mortar Zero Waste Stores

-Brick-and-mortar stores pertain to the stores that has a physical location on which buyer and seller do transactions face-to-face.
+Brick-and-mortar stores pertain to the stores that have a physical location on which buyers and sellers do transactions face-to-face.
 They are designed to be visited and to showcase actual products.
-Meanwhile, online stores, also called click stores, do transactions virtually.
-You do purchases and payments online.
-And products are presented via an app or website.
-While both may support zero waste stores, it is practical and wise to weigh its wide spectrum of pros and cons.
-In this article, we will focus on two—experience and quality.
+Meanwhile, online stores also called click stores that do transactions virtually.
+You do purchases and payments online and products are presented via an application or website.